 Conference on Auctions, Competition, Regulation, and Public Policy

 May 25th and 26th 2017

 The objective of the conference is to stimulate, in particular, applied research on auctions, competition, regulation, and public policy by bringing together researchers in the field.
 Papers presented will focus on empirical, theoretical, and experimental research.
-Further details will be made available in due course.
-Last year conference programme can be found here.
+View our programme.

 Lancaster Workshop on Macroeconomic and Financial Time Series Analysis

 The main theme of the workshop is modelling persistent processes, with potentially time-varying properties, and their applications to economics an finance.
 The workshop aims to bring together prominent researchers in the area to disseminate recent advances, exchange ideas and discuss future research directions in a collegial atmosphere.
 The workshop is sponsored by the Royal Economic Society and the Society for Nonlinear Dynamics and Econometrics.
 View the programmeView the programme.

 International Workshop on Applied Economics of Education (IWAEE)

 Co-organised by our Department and by Università Magna Graecia (Catanzaro), the 8th IWAEE conference will continue the tradition of providing a forum for discussion of various topics in applied economics of education.
 More details will be available in due course.
 Participants will have the opportunity to submit their paper to a special issue of the journal Education Economics.

 Islamic Banking and Finance Summer School (IBFSS 2017)